sst/guide/_chapters/giving-back.md

 - [**Give us a Star on GitHub**]({{ site.sst_github_repo }})

   We rely on our GitHub repo for everything from hosting this site to code samples and comments.
-[Starring our repo]({{ site.sst_github_repo }}) helps us get the word out.

 - **Sharing this guide**